globus/globus-compute/docs/endpoints/multi_user.rst

    starting point.

 #.
 Optionally modify ``user_config_schema.json``; the file, if it exists, defines the
    `JSON schema`_ against which user-provided variables are validated.
-(N.B.: if a variable is not specified in the schema but exists in the template, then it is treated as valid.)
+Writing JSON schemas is out of scope for this documentation, but we do specifically recognize ``additionalProperties: true`` which makes the default schema very permissive: any key not specifically specified in the schema *is treated as valid*.

 #.
 Modify ``user_environment.yaml`` for any environment variables that should be
    injected into the user endpoint process space: